-Noise is a recurring issue in the Village, ranging from music at venues (both public and private) to the cheerful sounds of patrons on their way home, often in the early hours.
-While such noise may be tolerable to some, repeated disturbances can test anyone's patience.
+Noise is a recurring issue in the Village, ranging from entertainment/ hospitality venues and private parties to the sounds of jollied-up patrons on their way home, often in the early hours.
+While such noise is an inevitable part of living in this vibrant neighbourhood, repeated disturbances can test anyone's patience.
 At times, intervention is necessary.

 Dial 082 214 3228.
-While the CID van doesn’t have enforcement powers, it carries a form of authority and can mediate on behalf of the community.
+While the GPCID doesn’t have enforcement powers, it carries a form of authority and can mediate on behalf of the community.

-Complete the City of Cape Town Noise Complaint Form online.
-To lodge a formal complaint:
+Complete the City of Cape Town Noise Complaint Form online:

 Go to the City of Cape Town Service Request portal.